Magneto-inertial range dominated by magnetic helicity in space plasmas: Introduction

 \section{Introduction}

-There are three quadratic invariants of the ideal magnetohydrodynamics.
-Total energy, magnetic and cross helicity.
-In this paper, we will be concentrated on the former two.
-The magnetic helicity can be defined as
+There are three fundamental quadratic invariants of the ideal magnetohydrodynamics: total energy, magnetic, and cross helicity (see, for instance, Refs. \cite{mt},\cite{berg} and references therein).
+In this paper, we will concentrate on the former two (which also characterize the electron and Hall magnetohydrodynamics \cite{sch1},\cite{pm}). \\